LucasAHorn/LucasAHorn.github.io/README.md

      - year(freshman) | major(software Eng)
  - resume
  - games (still need to develop)
+ - - possibly a email application where you can take notes on the email or on sticky notes on the email

 CURRENT ISSUES WITH WEBSITE:
  - none that I am aware of